ImTwan/Bird-Classification/README.md

 # Bird-Classification
-The dataset including the images for the train and test text files are too large, so I cannot upload on GitHub
+The dataset including the images for the train and test text files is too large, so I cannot upload it on GitHub.
+For further detail, you can view the pdf file.